bdelbosc/jqpoc/README.md

 ## API

-### Creating a queue
+### Managing the queue

-Define a queue with a name and a timeout for job completion:
+Create or join a queue, set a timeout for job completion:

     JobQueue queue = new JobQueue("localhost", 6379, queueName, timeout);